Qulacs-Osaka/python-project-template/README.md

 Then update `tool.poetry` section in `pyproject.toml` along your new project.
 And rename `project_name` directory.
 It is the same as `name` in `tool.poetry`.

+Then update following:
+* `project_name` in all files -> Your new project name
+* `project_name` directory -> Your new project name
+* `python-project-template` -> Your new GitHub repository name

+It is recommended to use editor's replacement function.
+In VSCode, refer to [This document](https://code.visualstudio.com/Docs/editor/codebasics#_search-and-replace).